vondrakt/nanopore-read-annotation/README.md

 ### Annotation of mobile element using DANTE
 Detection of the retrotransposon protein coding domains in the read sequences was performed using DANTE, which is a bioinformatics tool available on the RepeatExplorer server (https://repeatexplorer-elixir.cerit-sc.cz).
-DANTE perform repeat annotation based on the similarity searches against the REXdb protein database (http://www.repeatexplorer.org)⁠.
+DANTE performs repeat annotation based on the similarity searches against the REXdb protein database (http://www.repeatexplorer.org)⁠.
 The hits were filtered to pass the following cutoff parameters: minimum identity = 0.3, min. similarity = 0.4, min. alignment length = 0.7, max. interruptions (frameshifts or stop codons) = 10, max. length proportion = 1.2, and protein domain type = ALL.
-Annotation obtain from DANTE program in gff3 format were then used for further processing.
+Annotation obtained from DANTE program in gff3 format were then used for further processing.
 Example of DANTE output is in file `testing_data_protein_domains/gff_sample`